-The City shall provide for each employee at the City's expense a long-term disability insurance plan.
-The parties agree to exclude job-related illness or injury from coverage.
-A copy of the LTD insurance plan may be obtained from the Human Resources Department.
+The City shall provide for each employee at the City's expense a long term disability insurance plan.
+The parties agree to exclude the first year of job related illness or injury from coverage on condition that the plan provides for a coordination with Sick Leave, General Leave and holidays which is satisfactory to the Association.
+A copy of the LTD insurance plan may be obtained from the Human Resources Office.

-The intent of long-term disability insurance is to assist employees who are off work for an extended period of time.
-While long-term disability benefits can be coordinated with accrued leave benefits to achieve on hundred percent (100%) of regular rate of pay, no employee may receive more than their regular rate of pay while receiving disability benefits and paid leave.
+The intent of long term disability insurance is to assist employees who are off work for an extended period of time.
+While long term disability benefits can be coordinated with accrued leave benefits to achieve one hundred percent (100%) of regular rate of pay, no employee may receive more than their regular rate of pay while receiving disability benefits and paid leave.